Sunak commits to spend 2.5% of GDP on defence by 2030

 Mr Hunt and Defence Secretary Grant Shapps travelled with Mr Sunak and backed the announcement.

-The Chancellor said the announcement “sends the clearest possible message to Putin that, as other Nato European countries match this commitment, which they will, he will never be able to outspend countries that believe in freedom and democracy”.
+The Chancellor said it “sends the clearest possible message to Putin that, as other Nato European countries match this commitment, which they will, he will never be able to outspend countries that believe in freedom and democracy”.

 Drawing lessons from the war in Ukraine, the Government promised a further £10 billion over the next 10 years to ensure the military does not run out of ammunition and missiles.